-Female Innovators Lab by Barclays and Anthemis is a venture fund and studio dedicated to investing and cultivating entrepreneurial talent in women across the financial services ecosystem.
-Entrepreneurs who join the Lab will receive human, intellectual and financial resources, backed by an extensive network of advisors and experts from Anthemis and Barclays.
-Additionally, entrepreneurs will receive support and guidance around product, operations, hiring, marketing and more, all of which will be focused on helping founders to build their business.
+The Anthemis Female Innovators Lab Fund (FIL), anchored by Barclays and backed by Aviva, is a venture fund and studio dedicated to investing and cultivating entrepreneurial talent in women across the financial services ecosystem.
+FIL invests in businesses led by female founders and provides them with human, intellectual and financial resources, backed by an extensive network of advisors and experts from Anthemis, Barclays, Aviva, Visa, BMO and other strategic investors.
+Companies will receive support and guidance around product, operations, hiring, marketing and more, all of which will be focused on helping founders to build their business.

-Founders should join the Lab for capital, dedicated resources, mentoring and networking opportunities.
+Founders should pitch FIL for access to capital, dedicated resources, mentoring, networking and investment opportunities.

 Investor & Global Head of Venture Studio

 Katie Palencsar leads the Female Innovators Lab Fund.
 Previously, she founded and led data SaaS company, Unbound Concepts from ideation to exit.
 The company’s data services, which were used by global distributors as well as privately owned and publicly traded publishers in addition to providing free software tools to over 40,000+ educators.
 Upon acquisition, she served on the executive team and led Solutioning for Certica Solutions which was acquired by Instructure (INST).
 Award highlights include the General Electric 99u Alva Emerging Innovator Award, Drexel University Outstanding Educator and Women in FinTech Powerlist.
 Katie’s experience as an entrepreneur from idea stage, to fundraising, scaling, exit and integration gives her an unparalleled understanding of what early stage companies need to achieve success.